Long-term Experiments in Assisted Migration

 In a 6 December 2013 phone conversation with A.J.
 Bullard, Connie Barlow learned the history of the two specimens.
 In approx. 1995 A.J. and his cousin dug up (with the permission of the owner) 75 seedlings that were growing in the unmowed areas around the Clinton NC grove.
 The seedlings were primarily found along the hedgerows and in the flower garden.
 He gave away (or traded for other plants to conserve on his property) 73 of the 75 seedlings.
 He planted just two on his own land, each then about 3 feet tall.
 He estimates that they probably sprouted from a seed crop around 1988-90.

 A.J.
 Bullard with his two dense, squat Torreya trees.
-Darlington (Laurel) Oak is visible overhead, now shading the torreys in the late afternoon sun.
+Darlington (Laurel) Oak is visible overhead.

 1. SUN MAXIMIZES SEED-PRODUCTION BUT SQUAT GROWTH FORM.
 Connie recalls that these Torreyas had a tall planted oak for a neighbor southward on the lawn, which was the only other tree.
 Although A.J. said that fox squirrels occupy the tree, I saw none, and there were a lot of very ripe unharvested seeds beneath the torreyas.
 Thus, from the standpoint of maximizing seed production, the two Mt.
 Olive trees indicate torreyas can withstand lots of sun, if introduced to sun very early so that a squat, brushy growth form results, rather than a tall growth form.
 A.J. reported that he watered these two only immediately after planting; no watering in later years which may be an excellent practice to urge this tap-rooted tree to grow its roots deep rather than outward.